 \begin{lemma} Let $X^n \sim_{\mathbf{iid} } \mathbf{Bern}(\theta)$ and let the minimization over $\Psi$ take place over the set of all estimators mapping from $\{0,1\}^n$ to $[0,1]$.

 \end{lemma}

-\begin{proof} See standard reference for minimax optimal rates (for example \cite{duchi2016lecture}).
+\begin{proof} See references for minimax optimal rates (for example, see \cite{duchi2016lecture}).
 It is well established that the minimax optimal rate for estimating the mean of a Bernoulli variable under \emph{mean square error} (MSE) is $\Theta(1/n)$.
 Elementary modifications to these results yield that under MAE loss the minimax rate is $\Theta(1/\sqrt{n})$. \end{proof}

 \begin{lemma} No policy can achieve a worst-case expected hinge risk of $\epsilon$ with an average query rate of $\omega(\Delta/\epsilon^3)$. \end{lemma}

 \begin{proof}